Management of Major Haemorrhage

 • 6 units of RBC will be made available.
 Request as appropriate.
 The decision to use O negative, group specific or fully cross-matched blood is a clinical one.
 Delays in transfusion must be avoided.
 Please note: Blood bank may issue O positive blood for male patients and females over the age of 50 years in an emergency.

 • Where the patient being transfused has special requirements, it may be necessary to discuss with the Blood Transfusion lab +/- a Haematologist if there are problems fulfilling these requirements in order for the best available blood to be issued.
-There should be no delay in transfusion while waiting for appropropriate blood.
+There should be no delay in transfusion while waiting for appropriate blood.

 • If the major haemorrhage is associated with trauma or is obstetric in nature with an early risk of Disseminated Intravascular Coagulation (DIC), 4 units of fresh frozen plasma (FFP) will be thawed for use on request